s2l1/Headless-Samourai-Dojo/README.md

 listenonion=1
 ```

 Let’s start “bitcoind” manually.
-Monitor the log file a while to see if it works fine.
-Exit the logfile monitoring with Ctrl-C, check the blockchain info.
+Monitor the log file a little while to see if it works fine.
 ```
 $ bitcoind
 $ tail -f ~/.bitcoin/debug.log
+# Exit the logfile monitoring with Ctrl-C,

+Check the blockchain info.
 $ bitcoin-cli getblockchaininfo
 ```
 When bitcoind is still starting, you may get an error message like “verifying blocks”.
 That’s normal, just give it a few minutes.
 Among other infos, the “verificationprogress” is shown.
 Once this value reaches almost 1 (0.999…), the blockchain is up-to-date and fully validated.
-Since `-txindex` was specified in the `bitcoin.conf` file it will take an hour or more for bitcoin to build the transaction index.
+Since `txindex=1` was specified in the `bitcoin.conf` file it will take an hour or more for bitcoin to build the transaction index.

 Let's take a step back and check on your other computer that is syncing Bitcoind Core.
 During the 3rd step of this guide you saved a hash that looks like the following.